mpilab-uw/mpilab/content/home/sales.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

+title = "Industrial Research"
-title = "Industrial Research: How we can help?" subtitle = ""
+subtitle = "How we can help?"

 # Showcase personal skills or business features.
 #